hrithik16/hrithik16/README.md

 - 👋 Hi, I’m @hrithik16
-- 👀 I’m interested in Python, Java, C, HTML, CSS, DBMS and BlockChain
+- 👀 I’m interested in Python, Java, HTML, CSS, JS, DBMS and BlockChain
 - 📫 How to reach me mail me at : hrithikgupta1605200@gmail.com

 <!---